4DSloMo: 4D Reconstruction for High Speed Scene with Asynchronous Capture: Discussion

 \subsection{Limitation}

 Due to the inherent fidelity limitations of pre-trained diffusion models, some fine textures, despite the per-scene optimization, may still exhibit reduced fidelity after artifact removal.
 Future advancements in foundational models could further enhance the reconstruction accuracy of asynchronous capture.
+In addition, our current artifact-fixing model is trained on the DNA-Rendering dataset, which primarily features human performances.
+Consequently, while our method demonstrates strong results on such scenes, its generalization to more diverse, in-the-wild scenarios with non-human subjects or different types of motion has not yet been verified.
+A promising direction for future work is to train our video diffusion model on a broader range of dynamic 4D datasets as they become available.